IGB190/igb190.github.io/_pages/documentation/class-unit.md

 ---

 # The Unit Class
-While you are not required to write any code in the development of your experience, if you need to implement complex logic for an item, ability, quest, or other game mechanic, this section will show you how it can be done.
-This page will focus specifically on how you can build an item with custom logic.

-The experience can be developed without any code, but if you do want to use code to develop your items, abilities, quests or other content to control complex logic which cannot easi
+This page details the key public methods available to interact with the Unit class.
+Both the Player and the Monster classes inherit from this class, so any methods shown here will work on any unit in the game.

+{: .note }
+You are not required to write any code in this unit.
+It is recommended that you instead use the provided visual scripting system in this unit.
+If you want to implement logic that cannot easily be handled by that system though, this documentation should help you better understand the code and classes in the project.

 ---
 <h2 class="text-delta">Contents</h2>
 1. TOC
 {:toc}
 ---

-## Unit Logic

-### Ability Selection
-Non-player units will constantly try to

-### Target Selection

-### Unit Range
-Unit

 ## Public Methods
 You can interact with units via the public methods.
 These allow you to modify unit stats, visuals, and other key properties.